 About the Wapta Falls Trail

-The Wapta Falls is a short and easy 2.3 km trail (one way) through level forest.
-Along the trail you’ll hear the water flowing from the Kicking Horse River.
-After gaining about 50 meters gradually you’ll start to get a glimpse of the magnificent Wapta Falls, the trail then starts to drop down to the falls
+The Wapta Falls is a short and easy 2.3 km trail (one way) through level forest that should be added to any Yoho itinerary.
+Along the trail, you’ll hear the water flowing from the Kicking Horse River.
+After gaining about 50 meters gradually, you’ll start to get a glimpse of the magnificent Wapta Falls, the trail then starts to drop down to the falls.

-Head down the trail about 40 meters for the Top of Falls Viewpoint.
+Head down the trail about 40 meters to the Top of Falls Viewpoint.
 It’s here you’ll get a viewpoint over the falls.
-There is a railing here to keep hikers from slipping to their death.
+There is a railing here to keep hikers from slipping to their deaths.
 You can see that some hikers have hopped the rail for a better photo opportunity, please don’t do this.
-Not only is it incredibly dangerous but it also causes trail erosion.
+Not only is it incredibly dangerous, but it also causes trail erosion.

-The trail continues to wind down the base of the falls where you can feel the power of the gigantic waterfall.
+The trail continues to wind down the base of the falls, where you can feel the power of the gigantic waterfall.
 There’s a large mound in front of the falls, that has a faint trail at the top of the ridgeline.
 If you don’t mind getting a little wet from the spray or have a waterproof jacket on, you can head up here for an epic photo and an incredible view.
-A good option on a hot July or August day.
-If hiking Wapta Falls in the winter you’ll want microspikes for this section.
+Which is a great option on a hot July or August day.
+If hiking Wapta Falls in the winter, you’ll definitely want microspikes for this section.

 Although you’ll lose the elevation heading down to the falls and have to climb back up, we promise it’s well worth it.